 The positive news is, fats are so mega flavorful, a little goes go along way.
 I routinely cut the amount in recipes with terrific results.
-Baking is a little trickier since chemistry is involved, and simply eliminating fat without making other adjustments often goes bust.
+Baking is a little trickier, since chemistry is involved.
+Simply eliminating fat without making other adjustments often goes bust.

-And so I thought I’d share a bit about fat today, specifically, the five best fats for cooking, their high points and uses.
-As an aside, be sure to store oils in a cool, dark place, and avoid buying them in large quantities since they do go rancid over time.
+I thought I’d dig a little further into fats and share my five favorites for cooking.
+As an aside, be sure to store oils in a cool, dark place, and avoid buying them in large quantities.
+They go rancid over time.
 Butter, of course, belongs in the fridge, though I always have a pound in the freezer for chocolate chip cookie emergencies.

 1. Extra-Virgin Olive Oil

-I’d be scared to know how much of this passes through my pantry in a year’s time; it’s my “go to” for salads, sautés, pastas, vegetables dishes, you name it.
+I’d be scared to know how much olive oil passes through my pantry in a year’s time.
+It’s my “go to” for salads, sautés, pastas, vegetables dishes, you name it.
 I opt for “extra-virgin”, since it means superior taste, fewer impurities, and a better nutritional profile.
-It’s very high in “heart healthy” monounsaturated fats along with a host of antioxidants.
+It’s very high in “heart healthy” monounsaturated fats along with a host of antioxidants (read more about the nutrition benefits here).
 When I’m feeling flush and fancy, I buy California, organic, but sometimes the price tag has me reaching for conventional.

-This neutral tasting, pale-colored oil is the standard in much of my baking.
-Like olive oil, it’s high in monounsaturated fat.
-Consider opting for “organic, expeller-pressed” canola oil, since conventional undoubtedly comes from a GMO crop and can be processed using chemical solvents.
+This neutral tasting, pale-colored oil is useful for baking and high heat cooking and tends to be less expensive than olive or avocado oil.
+Like olive oil, it’s high in monounsaturated fat and like avocado oil, it can withstand high temperatures.
+Consider reaching for “organic, expeller-pressed” canola oil if it fits your budget, since conventional canola oil undoubtedly comes from a GMO crop and is often processed using chemical solvents.

 4. Toasted Sesame Oil

 Sesame oil tends to come in small bottles, often sold in the Asian section of supermarkets.
 Look for the words, “toasted”, since it packs a deeper taste and aroma.
-Just a few drops added to a vegetable stir-fry, dabbled over a Vietnamese-style cabbage salad, or stirred into a dish of rice with scallions adds enormous flavor and richness.
+Just a few drops added to a vegetable stir-fry, dabbled over a smashed cucumber salad, or stirred into a dish of rice with scallions adds enormous flavor and richness.

-Side note: over the past several years, there’s been a lot of buzz about coconut oil in cooking and baking.
+Over the past number of years, there’s been a lot of buzz about coconut oil in cooking and baking.
 While I do use it on occasion (it’s excellent for making popcorn, is a good vegan alternative to butter, and makes a lovely banana bread), I believe it has more of a health halo than it deserves at this point.
 Until more research comes across the wire, I’ll rely on olive oil as my preferred fat.
-I’m also fond on avocado oil, since it is high in mono-unsaturated fat, has a relatively high smoke point, and a fresh, clean flavor.